 These ulcers typically occur on the pressure points of the foot.
 This includes:

 - bottom of feet

-Because of nerve damage, you likely won’t feel pain.
+Because of nerve damage, you likely won’t feel pain if there is an injury or skin breakdown involving these pressure points.
 But you might notice clear fluid on your socks.

 A doctor can perform different tests to diagnose your sore.
 This might include:

 - Medical history.
 This information can help your doctor better understand your symptoms.